Cookie

 Commander One

-This FTP Terminal would be a cup of tea for those who want to keep everything under control and within reach.
-Commander One isn't just a decent Terminal emulator app for Mac but also a rather functional file manager.
-To execute Terminal commands, Mac users simply need to type the command in a window for entering commands in Commander One or invoke Terminal in Commander One by pressing simultaneously the combination Ctrl + O, and after that follow the above Mac Terminal commands cheat sheet.
+This FTP Terminal is perfect for those who want to keep everything under control and within reach.
+Commander One isn’t just a decent Terminal emulator app for Mac, but also a highly functional file manager.

 Terminal window